MedGS: Gaussian Splatting for Multi-Modal 3D Medical Imaging

 \section{Abstract}

-Multi-modal three-dimensional (3D) medical imaging data, derived from ultrasound, magnetic resonance imaging (MRI), and potentially computed tomography (CT), provide a widely adopted approach for non-invasive anatomical visualization.
-Accurate modeling, registration, and visualization in this setting depend on surface reconstruction and frame-to-frame interpolation.
-Traditional methods often face limitations due to image noise and incomplete information between frames.
-To address these challenges, we present \our{}, a semi-supervised neural implicit surface reconstruction framework that employs a Gaussian Splatting (GS)-based interpolation mechanism.
-In this framework, medical imaging data are represented as consecutive two-dimensional (2D) frames embedded in 3D space and modeled using Gaussian-based distributions.
-This representation enables robust frame interpolation and high-fidelity surface reconstruction across imaging modalities.
-As a result, \our{} offers more efficient training than traditional neural implicit methods.
-Its explicit GS-based representation enhances noise robustness, allows flexible editing, and supports precise modeling of complex anatomical structures with fewer artifacts.
-These features make \our{} highly suitable for scalable and practical applications in medical imaging.
-The source code and additional visualizations are available at \url{https://github.com/gmum/MedGS}.
+Multi-modal three-dimensional (3D) medical imaging data, derived from ultrasound, magnetic resonance imaging (MRI), and computed tomography (CT), provide a widely adopted approach for non-invasive anatomical visualization.
+However, accurate modeling depends on surface reconstruction and frame-to-frame interpolation, where traditional methods often struggle with image noise and incomplete information between sparse frames.
+To address these challenges, we present \our{}, a novel framework based on Gaussian Splatting (GS) designed for high-fidelity 3D anatomical reconstruction.
+Uniquely, \our{} employs a multi-task architecture that simultaneously performs frame interpolation and segmentation using a unified geometric representation.
+By coupling these tasks, the model leverages dense signals from image synthesis to regularize the geometry, enabling high-quality surface extraction even from a limited number of input frames.
+Specifically, medical data are modeled as Folded-Gaussians with dual color attributes, supported by an In-Between Frame Regularization (IBFR) mechanism.
+Experimental results demonstrate that \our{} achieves higher metric scores than implicit neural representations and improves interpolation quality.
+The source code is available at \url{https://github.com/gmum/MedGS}.